Winter Weather FAQ

 - What is The 606’s winter maintenance policy, and how long has it been in effect?

 The 606’s Bloomingdale Trail winter maintenance policy has been in effect since the trail opened to the public.
-Per that policy, the Chicago Park District will remove snow and keep the center of the trail clear when there is a minor snowfall (please note, in 2015, we had an unusually mild winter, and snow fall did not exceed two inches on the trail).
+Per that policy, the Chicago Park District will remove snow and keep the center of the trail clear when conditions permit.

-In the event of a significant snowfall (ranging from 3-6 inches and dependent on additional factors such as wind and snow wetness), the Chicago Park District will not remove snow.
+In the event of a significant snowfall (greater than 6 inches and dependent on additional factors such as wind and snow wetness), the Chicago Park District will not remove snow.

 - How do you decide when to clear the trail?

 A variety of elements are taken into consideration, including the amount of snow in the timeframe forecasted, type of snow (wetness), current weather conditions and upcoming weather conditions.
-If it’s a significant amount, (usually 3”- 6”), the snow will not be cleared on the trail, but the ramps will be cleared and covered with CMA.
+If it’s a significant amount, (usually more than 6 inches), the snow will not be cleared on the trail, but the ramps will be cleared and covered with CMA.
 (Please refer to number 5 for more information about CMA).

 - Why does the policy differ depending on snow fall?